 When it comes to total damage output and range, we can say that the Vandal is the better gun.

 How to Decide When to Use the Phantom or Vandal

-Now that we know every stat about the Phantom and the Vandal, it’s time to talk about when to use them.
+Now that we know every stat about the Phantom and the Vandal, it’s time to discuss when to use them.